Medically reviewed by Kristin Hall, FNP

 Before digging into the details of what causes thinning hair, let’s take a moment to explore the issue and what makes it different from hair loss.

 The clinical term for hair loss is alopecia.
 Alopecia is something of an umbrella term — there are several different types of alopecia, each characterized by specific patterns of hair loss or certain triggers.
-Hair thinning is generally considered a form of progressive hair loss and is a common symptom of androgenetic alopecia or male pattern baldness.

 Thinning hair tends to develop slowly over time.
 In men, it often begins with the hairline and recedes toward the back of the head.